corgibytes/freshli-cli/README.md

 1) Download it.
 2) Extract the Zip file.
-3) Copy the folder to an apporiate location.
+3) Copy the folder to an appropriate location.
 4) Open a terminal and run `Corgibytes.Freshli.Cli.exe`.

 To run Freshli: